 I'm sorry is not something that should be said flippantly.
 It is often used as a filler word, in place of "excuse me" or "pardon me" or to end an argument we just don't feel like having - Sorry,.
 Not Sorry.
 Language is very powerful.
 Use it carefully and save your I'm sorrys for when you really hurt someone and need to honestly say "I'm sorry."

 As always, I wish you the MOST from your potential!

-If you’d like to have a no obligation, no pitch discovery conversation to see if I’m the right coach for your needs, email me: DocRobyn@ChampPerformance.com or text/call 732-421-5170.
+If you’d like a no obligation, no pitch conversation to learn how Sport Psychology and Emotional Intelligence can help you create elite success, email me: DocRobyn@ChampPerformance.com or text/call 732-421-5170.